xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 `sudo make install` can do a lot of things.
-It can install the executable to the system (that's why we're running it), it can install some libraries needed for `j4-dmenu-desktop`, it can install configuration files, documentation, shell completions, examples, etc. All these files are just installed to the system and you have to keep track of them.
+It can install the executable to the system (that's why we're running it), it can install some libraries needed for `j4-dmenu-desktop`, it can install configuration files, documentation, shell completions, examples, etc. You should keep track of all the files that have been installed.

 Why do you have to keep track of them?
 Let's say that you have tried `j4-dmenu-desktop` out and you weren't satisfied with its features, so you want